micrometer-metrics/micrometer/README.md

 More info and the user manual are available on [micrometer.io](http://micrometer.io).

-Micrometer is the instrumentation library underpinning Spring Boot's metrics collection.
+Micrometer is the instrumentation library underpinning Spring Boot 2.0's metrics collection.

 ## Join the discussion